LGMBrydann/TwitchFirstTimeChatterBot/README.md

 🔐 Important Notes
 ⚠️ Never publish your real token — treat it like a password.

-If you're releasing this publicly, remove your token and replace with: oauth:your_generated_token

-If your token is ever compromised, just go back to https://twitchtokengenerator.com and generate a new one.

 Always use a separate Twitch account for bots — don’t risk your main account.

-🧠 Made by
+# 🧠 Made by
 LGMBrydan / yoboiyeeter_
 👑 Twitch: twitch.tv/yoboiyeeter_
 📺 YouTube: youtube.com/@LGMBrydanGD

-Enjoy the MUGA THON o7
+Enjoy the MUGA THON o7 <3